wxleong/secora-blockchain-apdu/README.md

 # Library Import Guide

-You may use the [jitPack](https://jitpack.io/#wxleong/secora-blockchain-apdu) package repository to import the library into your project.
+For evaluation, you may use the [JitPack](https://jitpack.io/#wxleong/secora-blockchain-apdu) package repository to import the library into your project.

 # User Guide for Android Application

-In order to incorporate the library into an Android application, it is necessary to wrap the *IsoDep* object within the *NfcTransceiver* interface.
+In order to incorporate the library into an Android application, it is necessary to wrap the [*IsoDep*](https://developer.android.com/reference/android/nfc/tech/IsoDep) object within the *NfcTransceiver* interface.
 Here is an example:
 ```
 import android.nfc.tech.IsoDep;
 import com.github.infineon.NfcTranceiver;